Uno (La Ley album): Commercial performance

-The album was a breakthrough success in the United States, effectively establishing the band’s fan base in that country, ultimately winning the Grammy Award for Best Latin Rock/Alternative Album and reaching #41 on the Billboard Top Latin Albums.
+The album was a breakthrough success in the United States, effectively establishing the band's fan base in that country, ultimately winning the Grammy Award for Best Latin Rock/Alternative Album and reaching #41 on the Billboard Top Latin Albums.

 Five singles were spawned from this album, with "Aquí", "Fuera de mí", and "Eternidad” receiving considerable airplay.

+The single "Aquí" was performed at the Miss Universe 2001 pageant hosted in Bayamón, Puerto Rico being televised on CBS in the United States, Canal 13 in Chile and worldwide.
+As of November 2023, "Aquí" has had over 38 million streams on Spotify.